 - Increased creativity.
 Gamma waves are present during REM sleep and visualization.

 How To Produce More Gamma Brain Wave Activity

 You are probably wondering how you can experience increased mental processing, happiness, better perception of reality, incredible focus, better self-control and richer sensory experience that comes with being in gamma?
 The answer is simple: meditate.

-Neuroscientists believe that people can train themselves to produce more of the gamma frequency and it is believed that focusing on compassion and love is the way to do this.
+Neuroscientists believe that people can train themselves to produce more of the gamma frequency.
+In fact, by focusing on compassion and love, we can increase our gamma output.

 When you look at elite athletes, you can see how love creates the gamma state — they love what they’re doing, and they’re immersed in what they love — so gamma is a natural state of consciousness for them!